 You'll need to know how to manage insulin or other diabetes medications, blood or urine tests, and your diet.
-This is really important if you go into hospital.
+This is really important if you go into hospital or if you need to take steroids as part of your treatment.
 Always tell the healthcare professionals treating you that you have diabetes.

 How being ill can affect your diabetes